On the existence of powerful p-values and e-values for composite hypotheses: Constructing a powerful exact e-variable

-The proof of Proposition~\ref{lemma:spansquared} is put in Appendix~\ref{appendix}.
-Neither the linear independence nor the absolute continuity condition \eqref{AC} can be removed.

-\begin{remark} When $P_1,\dots,P_L$ are not linearly independent, we may take further powers of them to achieve linear independence.
-More precisely, if $\X$ is an Euclidean space and $P_1,\dots,P_L$ are distinct probability measures on $\X$, there exists $k\geq 1$ (possibly large) such that $P_1^k,\dots,P_L^k$ are linearly independent.
-This fundamental fact may be known, but we are not aware of a proof in the literature, and we present it as Lemma~\ref{lem:remark:power} in Appendix~\ref{appendix}.
-Combined with Proposition~\ref{lemma:spansquared}, we see that without linear independence, we have the weaker conclusion that for some $k\geq 1$, $Q^k\not\in\spn\P^k$ (and in particular $Q^k\not\in\conv\P^k$), i.e., batching $k$ data points suffices.\footnote{The existence of $k\geq 1$ such that $Q^k\not\in\conv\P^k$ also follows from Lemma 2 of \cite{berger1951uniformly}.} In fact, the absolute continuity assumption \eqref{AC} may also be removed in this case, using a minor modification of the proof presented in Appendix~\ref{appendix}. \end{remark}
+In the last claim above, one can show that neither the linear independence condition nor \eqref{AC} can be removed.
+The proof of Theorem~\ref{thm:spansquared} is put in Appendix~\ref{app:sec4}, which relies on the following fundamental fact: If $\X$ is an Euclidean space and $P_1,\dots,P_L$ are distinct probability measures on $\X$, then there exists $k\geq 1$ (possibly large) such that $P_1^k,\dots,P_L^k$ are linearly independent.
+This fact may be known, but we are not aware of a proof in the literature, and we present it as Lemma~\ref{lem:remark:power} in Appendix~\ref{app:sec4}.
+The weaker statement that there exists $k$ for which $Q^k\not\in\conv\P^k$ also follows from Lemma 2 of \cite{berger1951uniformly}.

 \begin{example} Suppose that $P_1\lawis \Ber(0.1),~P_2\lawis \Ber(0.2),$ and $Q\lawis \Ber(0.3)$.
 We explained in Example~\ref{ex:1} that an exact nontrivial e-variable does not exist.
-Nevertheless, Proposition~\ref{lemma:spansquared} implies that $Q^2\not\in \spn(P_1^2,P_2^2)$, and hence an exact and nontrivial e-variable exists for a batch of two data points.
+Nevertheless, Theorem~\ref{thm:spansquared} implies that $Q^2\not\in \spn(P_1^2,P_2^2)$, and hence an exact and nontrivial e-variable exists for a batch of two data points.
 An example of such an e-variable $X$ is given by

 \end{example}

 Let us denote by $ \ell_n$ the maximum e-power with $n$ data points for $\P^n$ against $\Q^n$ using a pivotal and exact e-variable, similarly as in \eqref{eq:opt}.

 \begin{proposition} In the setting above, suppose that \eqref{AC} and \eqref{JA} hold, and $Q\not\in\P=\{P_1,\dots,P_L\}$.
 For any $n,m\in\N$, $ \ell_{n+m}\geq \ell_n+ \ell_m$.
 In particular, $ \ell_n/n$ converges to a positive limit less than or equal to $\min_{P\in \mathcal P}\E^Q[\log (\d Q/\d P)]$. \end{proposition}